xinisnot/pappa/README.md

 # How to build

 pappa is made with JUCE (GUI) and Faust (DSP).
-After installing JUCE and Faust, generate `Pappa.Dsp.h` in `/dsp` with following command.
+After installing JUCE and Faust, generate `PappaDsp.h` in `/dsp` with following command.
 This is header-only class for DSP which is included in `PluginProcessor.h`.

 ```
 $ cd dsp